Kim Fox: Reception

 Claire Crick of All About Soap said "Blimey, that Kim Fox is a feisty one isn't she?"
 She said that Kim has a good "right hook" and said that Kim and Ray should just get together as soon as possible.
 Lucy Mangan of The Guardian said that Kim "walks and talks like an actual warm, funny, normal person", adding that she "has dropped into Walford like manna-with-comedy-chops from heaven".
 Mangan also said that Kim "moves across [Albert Square] like a shaft of sunlight, piercing the gloom.
 She laughs.
 She cracks jokes.
 She is warm, funny, vivacious and we must enjoy her while we can.
 Because eventually the dank, fetid air of Walford will poison her lungs and the cold, clammy hand of 'Enders-doom will lay itself upon her soul and quieten it forever."

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Kim 79th on their ranked list of the best EastEnders characters of all time, writing that she is "big hearted with a big mouth to match" and that she "brings much-needed comic relief".
+Marianna Manson from Closer Online called Kim "hilarious" and opined that the soap would not be the same without her or Denise.